microsoft/MCAPSTechConnect25-lab-910/skillable/exercise2.md

 ### Step 4: Test in Copilot

 Now press F5 or the arrow button to start the debugger again.
-In case BizChat doesn't open, copy the following link in the browser: +++https://www.microsoft365.com/chat/?auth=2+++.
+In case Copilot Chat doesn't open, copy the following link in the browser: +++https://www.microsoft365.com/chat/?auth=2+++.

 > NOTE: If the debugger does not start after a few minutes, close Visual Studio Code and open it again.
 There is a race condition when starting the database a second time in the same VS Code session; it is harmless except requring restarting VS Code from time to time.

 Find the "Trey Genie 2" in Copilot and test with the prompt below:

-* +++"What is the status of the Woodgrove project?"+++ (The project phases should come from the statement of work in SharePoint)
+* +++What is the status of the Woodgrove project?+++ (The project phases should come from the statement of work in SharePoint)

+> [!Note] Since we have deployed a new declarative agent, you will need to give consent to use the API plugin even if you have previously given consent to the original agent.

 In addition to including information from the statement of work, Copilot should include the Trey motto, "always be billing."